aleen42/PersonalWiki/projectManagement/integration/integration.md

 > answer: <strong>*It is always a percentage.*</strong>

-- A project’s internal rate of return can be determined by finding what discount rate results in an NPV of _____ for the project.
+- A project's internal rate of return can be determined by finding what discount rate results in an NPV of _____ for the project.
     - zero
     - a hundred percent
     - one
     - fifty percent

+> answer: <strong>*zero.*</strong>

+- Which is a document that recognizes the existence of a project and provides direction on the project's objectives and management.
+    - stakeholder register
+    - directive
+    - risk register
+    - project charter

 > answer: <strong>*zero.*</strong>

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>